Fitness Model Kelsey Wells Flaunts Incredible Figure In Sports Bra & Skintight Leggings

 Fitness model Kelsey Wells took to Instagram to share yet another sizzling snap and a message about being mindful.

-In the picture, the founded of the PWR programs posed on a pool ledge, overlooking the city of Los Angeles, where she has been celebrating the launch of her PWR 4.0 fitness program.
-The trainer was bathed in golden light, as the sun set.
+In the picture, the founder of the PWR programs posed on a pool ledge, overlooking the city of Los Angeles, where she has been celebrating the launch of her PWR 4.0 fitness program.
+The trainer was bathed in golden light as the sun set.
 She gazed into the camera, smiling sweetly.

 The Instagram influencer sizzled in a white sports bra and skintight purple leggings.
 The revealing ensemble put her incredible curves, toned abs, and sculpted arms on full display.
 She accessorized the look with a sparkling ring and a pair of maroon-and-white tennis shoes.